|

 During each solar cycle, the Sun goes from a peak to a minimum of activity.
 During the peak, the so called “solar maximum“, we can expect enhanced activity and, potentially, stronger northern lights visible from unusual latitudes (in the northern hemisphere, this means Auroras being spotted further south than usual).
 While, during the solar minimum, such unusually strong occurrences become rarer.

 Still, at Arctic latitudes the northern lights can be see clearly throughout the whole cycle.
-And Iceland, being well within the “Aurora belt”, is and will remain the perfect destination for northern lights hunting!
+And Islanda, being well within the “Aurora belt”, is and will remain the perfect destination for northern lights hunting!

 What is the BZ value?